NibiruChain/py-sdk/docs/source/perpetual.rst

 .. code:: python

-    trader.tx.perp.open_position(
+    trader.tx.execute_msgs(
+        nib.msg.MsgOpenPosition(
             trader.address,                 # The address of the trader token_pair="axlwbtc:unusd",     # The market to interact with side=Side.BUY,                  # Either Side.BUY or Side.SELL
             quote_asset_amount=23000,       # Margin for the position
             leverage=5,                     # Leverage of the position
             base_asset_amount_limit=4.5,    # Minimum amount of base received for the transaction )
+    )

 Margin and Margin Ratio